-So Stay tuned for our next blog !
+So, Stay tuned for our next blog post!

 This post is from our Oracle Integration Cloud Services Training where we also cover about configuring Adaptors and connections, Configuring integrations, Data Mapping, Lookups, SaaS, On-premises integration agents, Security, Schedules, Versioning, Activating, Monitoring integrations and much more.